prof-rossetti/georgetown-opim-557-201810/projects/exec-dash.md

 ## Learning Objectives

   1. Design and build a tool to automate manual efforts and aid a decision-making process.
-  2. Find practical applications for learning new programming concepts, primarily importing data from CSV files.
+  2. Find practical applications for learning automated data-processing and data-visualization techniques.

 ## Instructions